|an engineering kit for glass, minerals, rocks, and stones||kilns at paragonkilns.co.uk|

 The motor base is a luxury model, so has some enhanced features: two roller-ball drum end-stops, a toothed nylon-reinforced drive belt, and enclosed non-slip cogged drive wheels.

-The kit includes a plastic drum.
+The kit includes a long plastic drum.
 It rests on two rollers, one of which is turned by the motor.
 To keep it in place as it rotates, it's constrained by the end stops, one at each end.

 Using three grades of grit is vital.
 With two, coarse and fine, polishing would take longer and be less effective.
 The grits and polish come in plastic screw-top pots: not plastic bags, and not pots that can't be closed tight once the seal has been broken.

 The kit includes plastic pellets to distribute the final polish.
 Without these, the polish would stick to the sides of the drum or just stay in lumps.
-Cerium oxide is not the same as zinc oxide.

 Anything described elsewhere as a getting-started pack will almost certainly only have small amounts of two grits and polish, and no pellets.
 So you'd need to buy an appropriate pack sooner rather than later.